YashasviAsthana/Pose_Classification/README.md

 This is the final submission of the Term Project (Course 583 Pattern Recognition and Machine Learning - Dr. Yanxi Liu) by Yashasvi Asthana.

-Data set has NOT been provided for public use as of now
+Data set is now AVAILABLE on the LPAC website: http://vision.cse.psu.edu/research/dynamicsFromKinematics/index.shtml

 - clustering.m has the first task of clustering the poses (all the code used throughout the project for evaluation purposes is also present but commented out)